ShawnMcCool/laravel-vanilla-integration/README.md

 2. Configure the authentication plugin.
 Your authentication URL is yoursite.com/forum_authenticate (this can be changed in the bundle's start.php).

 3. Give it a go!

+### Notes

+- I'm sure that some of this could be refactored a bit.
+I threw this together quick-like and will update it when I can.
+- Community participation would be appreciated.
+- To force Vanilla to clear its authentication cache use the following code to drop its cookies:

+    setcookie("Vanilla", "deleted", time() - 1,'/', "", false);
+    setcookie("Vanilla-Volatile", "deleted", time() - 1, '/', "", false);